cysouw/graphicalgrammar/text/german.md

 [@becker1830: 261]
 :::

-# The inception of visual syntax in Germany
+# The inception of visual syntax

 ## *Periodenbilder* & *Satzbilder*